games647/Minefana/README.md

 1. Install gradle from here: https://gradle.org/install
 2. Run `gradle shadow`
-3. Look inside the folder build for of your target platform (Sponge, Bukkit, BungeeCord) and choose the *-all as the target plugin.
+3. Look inside the folder build for your target platform (Sponge, Bukkit, BungeeCord) and choose the *-all as the target plugin.

 ## Screenshots